 Sure, it’s custom for royal parents to have two children, but Kate Middleton and Prince William have never been conventional royals.
-The Duke and Duchess of Cambridge are expecting baby number three soon and there are already speculations they’ll keep growing the family (page 8).
+The Duke and Duchess of Cambridge have just welcomed baby number three.
+What’s more, there’s speculation that they’ll keep growing the family (page 8).

 Princess Charlotte’s nursery school costs around $20,050 per year

 Will and Kate decided to send Princess Charlotte to The Wilcocks Nursing School in Kensington to keep her close to their Kensington Palace home.
 The school is known for its high prices, high staff-to-student ratio, and “high standards, excellence, and good manners.”

 Charlotte attends both the morning and afternoon sessions which cost £14,550 annually, or around $20,050 USD.
 Children can also attend the “lunch club” which costs about $800 – $2,390 depending on how many days a week they attend.